RepRapLtd/EchoPi/README.md

 $ pip install -r requirements.txt

-$ nohup python lights.py > /dev/null &
+$ nohup python echopi.py > /dev/null &

 Tell Alexa, "Alexa, discover my devices."

-Say, "Alexa, turn off lights," and, "Alexa lights on," to switch the mains socket off and on.
+Say, "Alexa, turn off device," and, "Alexa device on," to switch the mains socket off and on.

-The line in the Python lights.py program that sets the Alexa name of the device is this one:
+The line in the Python echopi.py program that sets the Alexa name of the device is this one:

-     TRIGGERS = {"lights": 52000}
+     TRIGGERS = {"device": 52000}

-Change the "lights" to any name you like, but it's best to choose easily-pronounceable dictionary words or well-known proper nouns.
+Change the "device" to any name you like, but it's best to choose easily-pronounceable dictionary words or well-known proper nouns.
 That way the Alexa speech recognition will be most reliable.

 This is intended to connect to your home network using WiFi, but (particularly with BT HomeHubs) getting your Echo/Echo-Dot to find the device can be tricky.